dimichgh/orka/README.md

     * in case 'in' is missing, it is considered a leaf task without any dependencies on other topics.
  * '@out' specifies the topics it will publish results to.
     * in case 'out' is missing, it will publish under its name.
- * '@if' specifies the topics the task will wait for before starting the execution.
+ * '@after' specifies the topics the task will wait for before starting the execution.

 ## API
 The task is expected to have the following execution API: